Power-up your e-biking

 Tempting – and logical – as it may sound, don’t go for light tyres.
 It’s false economy that will impair you ride.
 You’ll be working those sidewalls much harder on an e-bike, due to that extra weight, and because the back wheel is so much harder to get off the ground you’ll be slamming it into rocks and roots with much more force.

 To avoid squirming sidewalls and frequent punctures go for higher pressures (as much as 30 per cent extra) and heavy-duty tyres.
-After all, the weight isn’t really an issue with all that power on tap.
+After all, the weight isn’t really so much of an issue.
 Size is everything, too, so go for the biggest volume tyre you can get away with.
-This will generate a bigger footprint on the ground, and really open up the possibilities when it comes to steep, technical, hillclimb challenges.
+This will generate a bigger footprint on the ground, and really open up the possibilities when it comes to steep, technical, hill climb challenges.

 Much like tyres, don’t skimp on brakes.
 Dinner plate rotors are essential on an e-bike to keep all that extra weight in check.
-Go for a 200mm up front and 180mm at the rear (maybe even 203mm if your frame allows).
+Go for a 203mm up front and 180mm at the rear (maybe even 203mm if your frame allows).
 Upgrade to four-pot calipers if possible.
 You’ll drag your brakes less, only squeezing the levers as and when you absolutely need them, which will do wonders for your watts.
 It’s also worth frequently checking you brake pads for wear before, during and after riding.
 And always have spare pads with you.

 It takes a lot more muscle to get an e-bike leant over into a turn, but once you’re set-up, the weight of the bike will keep traction consistent, and even if the tyres do start to let go, they’ll do so slowly, so you can get a foot off and dab.

 Don’t forget to switch down to Eco mode for descending.
 Even if you think it doesn’t matter, because you won’t be pedalling much, it does make a difference and it all adds up during a 30-40km ride.
 More powerful modes Forget about sharp accelerations once you’ve exceeded the speed limiter (25kph/15.5mph).
 Instead, get into a steady rhythm and try to maintain momentum around corners.
 Pump for speed rather than pedalling, because without that assistance the bike won’t want to accelerate.
 Don’t worry too much about trying to hop over roots and rocks – you’ll struggle to get the bike off the ground and it will eat them up anyway.
 Think bigger, broader brush strokes.